 Let's break this explanation down.

-PMS symptoms can begin in the early, mid, or late luteal phase.
-Which is from day 14 of a typical 28-day cycle.
+PMS symptoms can begin in the early, mid, or late luteal phase, which as we mentioned, is from day 14 of a typical 28-day cycle.

 The reason why this happens is due to the small changes in oestrogen and progesterone levels in the body.
-Once they start fluctuating, it starts to affect the chemical messengers in our brain.
+Once they start fluctuating, it starts to affect 3 chemical messengers in our brains:

 Now let's put this into context with rising levels of progesterone and falling levels of oestrogen.

 Oestrogen directly influences the neurotransmitters of serotonin and dopamine.
 When oestrogen levels are low, this affects the levels of serotonin which can give rise to PMS symptoms around mood and behaviour.